madysonb/discovery_resources/README.md

 The notebook transit_plots.ipynb shows the user how to read in the misttborn posteriors and make a phase folded transit and a GP TESS sector.

-See Notch and LoCOR for example uses of the Notch pipeline.
+See Notch_and_LOCoR (https://github.com/arizzuto/Notch_and_LOCoR) for example uses of the Notch pipeline.

 ### Citation